Ave Maria, Florida: Geography and climate

 Ave Maria is 36 miles northeast of downtown Naples, Florida, and part of Collier County.
-The town's elevation is 18 feet.
+The town's elevation is 23 feet.
 According to the United States Census Bureau, the city has a total area of 10.42 sq mi (27.0 km^{2}).

 Ave Maria has a tropical savanna climate (Köppen climate classification Aw).

 The temperature rarely rises to 100 °F (38 °C) or lowers to the freezing mark.
 Rainfall averages just over 23.13 inches per year, strongly concentrated during the rainy season (June to September) with its frequent showers and thunderstorms; on average, these four months deliver 80 percent of annual rainfall.
 From October to May, the average monthly rainfall is less than 1.9 inches.
 The monthly daily average temperature ranges from 66 °F (18.9 °C) in January to 83 °F (28.3 °C) in August, with the annual mean being 74.5 °F (23.6 °C).

 Ecology

 Ave Maria's location in southern Florida shares the same subtropical wetland ecosystem as the Florida Everglades.
 It is home to a diversity of birds such as wood storks, anhinga, heron and hawks.
 Alligators may be encountered near fresh water.
 Visitors have access to a number of nearby nature centers, including the undeveloped wetlands of Camp Keais Strand, Rookery Bay National Estuarine Research Reserve, the Everglades, and Corkscrew Swamp Sanctuary and Blair Audubon Center.
-The surrounding wetlands region of Southwest Florida is a habitat for mansonia mosquitoes, creating a pest problem for humans, according to the Collier Mosquito Control District (CMCD).
-Ave Maria and the surrounding area is sprayed regularly by CMCD aircraft with the pesticide naled to control mosquito-borne diseases such as West Nile virus.
+According to the Collier Mosquito Control District (CMCD), this wetlands region of Southwest Florida is a habitat for mansonia mosquitoes, so to control diseases such as West Nile virus, CMCD aircraft containing naled spray the area regularly.

 Since the founding of Ave Maria, Florida, the total trihalomethane (TTHMs) levels have decreased and are below legal limits for contaminants, as seen in 2023 and 2024 reports.
 Ave Maria Utility Company (AMUC) was awarded Best Tasting Drinking Water by the Florida Section of the American Water Works Association– Region V (FSAWWA) in 2010, 2014, and 2021.